dakotoayasemale/Short-Lnk-App/readme.md

 # Short Lnk
-This is short lnk APP developed with Meteor and react
+This is short lnk APP developed with Meteor and react useful features cool!
 ## Author
  Dakoto Ayasemale